What Are Solar Modules?

 Although we signify a panel as “12V”, the panel doesn’t actually produce 12V.
 The voltage the panel produces is greater than 12V, but this is necessary in order for the battery to charge.
 Batteries must be charged at a higher voltage than what they are nominally, as electricity will travel from higher voltage to lower voltage.

 How you end up wiring your panels depends on the voltage of your battery bank.
-The voltage of your panels need to match the voltage of your battery bank in order for it to charge properly (with the exception of the MPPT controller which we will discuss later).
+The voltage of your panels need to match the voltage of your battery bank in order for it to charge properly (with the exception of the MPPT controller).
 Most RV and Boats have 12V battery banks, so usually customers stick with the 12V panels in order to be compatible with these batteries.

 Max Power at STC: This is how much power the panel is rated at the Standard Test Condition, which is 1000 W/m2.